Internal Links

 bosses called me "The Postman", as I always delivered the goods, even if he never did.
 Like Patrick, I

-ignore fashionable trends and just carry on doing astronomy, while my critics come and go.
+ignore fashionable trends and just carry on doing astronomy.

 With Patrick